Who We Are

-We are a parish which, through the leadership of Monsignor John Usher, has embraced the Spirit and reflects this in the involvement of parishioners in the various parish groups and activities.
+We are a parish which, through the leadership of Father Tom Stevens, has embraced the Spirit and reflects this in the involvement of parishioners in the various parish groups and activities.
 A welcoming attitude and an ethos of service and support through the varied parish groups are the focus of the parish.
 In recent years we have seen strong growth in areas of pastoral care, social activities, Liturgy, Catechesis and welcoming new and lapsed Catholics into the church.

 It is our aim to be witnesses to Christ in our community and to strive to make our parish family a happy and holy environment in which to belong.